British Studies MLitt

 You can use the above QR code to connect directly to the course details.

-I’ve been able to improve my knowledge of Highland history through the university’s Scottish History degree and now the MLitt British Studies.
+I’ve been able to improve my knowledge of Highland history through the university’s Scottish History degree and the MLitt British Studies.
 The more I’ve learned and explored, the more beneficial it has been for my business – so I’m going to keep on learning for as long as I can.

-We are delighted that you are thinking about studying at the University of the Highlands and Islands (UHI).
-UHI operates a fair and open admissions system committed to equality of opportunity and non-discrimination.
+We are delighted that you are thinking about studying at the University of the Highlands and Islands.
+We operate a fair and open admissions system committed to equality of opportunity and non-discrimination.
 We consider all applications on merit and on the basis of ability to achieve, without discrimination on grounds of gender, age, disability, ethnicity and socio-economic background.
 We welcome applications from all prospective students and aim to provide appropriate and efficient services to students with disabilities.